 - The INVASION documentary

-- A print-ready pamphlet about coming to camp.
-[LINK HERE]
+- 2019 Brochure A print-ready pamphlet about coming to camp.

 - What’s Next?
-A print ready zine about camp over the last year.
-[LINK HERE]
+A zine about developments in the year 2019.

 - Heal the People, Heal the Land: a print-ready zine about healing at camp.